hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 The shape of these plots can indicate a few different things about the sample:

-- Typical: Clear cliff and knee with separation between cells and background.
+- **Typical**: Clear cliff and knee with separation between cells and background.
-- Heterogeneous: Bimodal plot with 2 cliffs and knees, with a clear divide between cells and background.
+- **Heterogeneous**: Bimodal plot with 2 cliffs and knees, with a clear divide between cells and background.
-- Compromised: Round curve with a steep drop-off at the end whih indicated low quality due to many factors.
+- **Compromised**: Round curve with a steep drop-off at the end whih indicated low quality due to many factors.
-- Compromised: Defined cliff and knee, but with few barcodes detected could be due to inaccurate cell count or clogging.
+- **Compromised**: Defined cliff and knee, but with few barcodes detected could be due to inaccurate cell count or clogging.

 This section additionally describes averages and medians for number of genes and reads in the sample.